 Daniella, born 2003.

 Daniella is a sputnik five-gaiter.
 She is at her best in the mountains and on difficult and long trails.
 Daniella is a splendid swimmer and when she paces on a even ground she travels as fast as other horses do on gallop.
+Daniella is easy in the bridle, but still very active mare.
+She is only for experienced riders.
 Daniella is the daughter of Þyrnir from Þóroddsstaðir.

 Skíma, born 2004.